 The best approach is to use iterators, making it possible to loop through objects using the for statement.
-For example, in the current version of Python file objects support the iterator protocol, so you can now write simply:
+For example, file objects support the iterator protocol, so you can write simply:

 for line in f: ... # do something with line...

 3.7 Why does Python use methods for some functionality (e.g. list.index()) but functions for other (e.g. len(list))?